eesazahed/eesazahed/README.md

 - ⚡ Fun fact: ...
 -->

-# I'm taking a break from coding for a while (to focus on final exams), but I'll start committing again soon.
+# I'm taking a break from coding for a while to focus on my studies, but I'll start committing again soon.
 Thank you for stopping by.

 I'm [Eesa Zahed](https://eesa.zahed.ca).
 I'm 13 years old and I enjoy math, science, and front-end web developement.